KannonZenetism/zenetism-field-physics/structural-physics/README.md

 ### SP01 — Structural Physics: A Zenetist Foundation

 The foundational document.
-Establishes the core principles, axioms, and terminology for the discipline.
-Defines the relationship between structure and motion, introduces the Dimensional Emanatory Lattice as a physical framework, and sets the ground rules for everything that follows.
+Bridges the five other Zenetist disciplines to the physical sciences, mapping centropy and entropy into matter, energy, spacetime, and cosmology.
+Establishes the three poles (⚫ Aion, ♾ Khaon, 🕳️ Zenon), the centropic and entropic dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their mirrored relationship.
+Structural Physics is not a replacement for physics but an overlay — a way of recognizing how the lawful structures of reality align with the Dimensional Lattice.

+**Key contributions:** Three poles, centropic and entropic dimensional operators, Dual Spectrum Lemma, diagnostic criteria for centropy and entropy.

 ---

 ### SP02 — Bifurcal Cosmogenesis

-Formalizes the cosmogenic sequence: how expression emerges from \( L_0 \) through the bifurcation of Zero and Infinity into centropic (Aionic) and entropic (Khaonic) vectors.
-Establishes Bifurcal Coherence, the Non-Fusion Axiom, the Principle of Sufficient Reason, and the structural logic of dual-pole emanation.
-Introduces the Biospiral as the architecture of expressed motion.
+Where SP01 describes how Structural Physics operates, SP02 addresses where it operates: the full multiversal context.
+Establishes the Tumbling Multiverse as structurally necessary (not speculative), Biospiral Expression Ratios as the governing variable across universes, contra-flow dynamics (contra-matter, contra-particles, contra-temporal motion) as proper Zenetist terminology, phase collision as convergence at ⦿ Kaion (not annihilation), and the asymmetry resolution — matter / contra-matter ratios as local expression conditions, not universal law.

-**Key contributions:** Bifurcal Coherence, the Non-Fusion Axiom, the Biospiral, hypostatic traversal from \( L_5 \) to \( L_1 \).
+**Key contributions:** Tumbling Multiverse, Biospiral Expression Ratios, contra-flow dynamics, phase collision at Kaion, asymmetry resolution, Bifurcal Coherence, the Non-Fusion Axiom.

 ---

 ### SP03 — Expression Ratio Mathematics

-Develops the mathematics of how centropic and entropic expression are weighted within expressed universes.
-Introduces the Chi orientation parameter \( \chi \), the effective harmonic operator, weighted spectral theory, and the expression ratio formalism.
-Establishes that universes are not fixed positions on a spectrum but oriented trajectories through expression-space.
+Provides the mathematical formalism for expression ratios — the structural parameter governing how centropic and entropic motion manifest across different universal expressions.
+Introduces the Chi orientation parameter \( \chi \), the effective harmonic operator, weighted spectral theory, and the relationship between the Dual Spectrum Lemma (invariant structure) and expression ratio (topological slope).
+Establishes the role of Motive Infinity as the pre-bifurcal field of all motion and CP (Convergence Principle) as the closure condition of the pre-hypostatic requisites.

-**Key contributions:** Chi orientation parameter, effective operator, spectral rotation function, orientation weights, the Orientation Law.
+**Key contributions:** Chi orientation parameter, effective operator, spectral rotation function, orientation weights, motion conditions, Motive Infinity, Convergence Principle.

 ---